I. Purpose and Description

 and reproductive toxin), and Other Poison (organophosphate, carbamate,

-organochlorine, uncoupler, chemical asphyxiant, simple asphyxiant, and
+organochlorine, uncoupler, chemical asphyxiant, and simple asphyxiant).
+See

 In addition to adverse effects,